SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Introduction

 \section{Introduction}

-Text-to-SQL, which involves the automatic transformation of natural language (NL) questions into structured SQL statements, is a pivotal component in facilitating seamless user interaction with databases~\cite{qin2022survey}.
-Previous approaches to this task primarily focus on pattern matching between natural language and SQL statements, utilizing machine learning models to acquire the mapping between the two~\cite{seq2sql, resdsql}.
-However, the introduction and rapid advancement of Large Language Models (LLMs) have brought about a substantial transformation in this field~\cite{c3, din-sql}.
-LLMs have emerged as powerful tools~\cite{ruan2023tptu, kong2023tptu, sui2023reboost}, showcasing tremendous potential in comprehending complex NL questions and generating accurate SQL statements.
+Text-to-SQL automatically transforms natural language (NL) questions into structured SQL statements, e.g., based on the user's question ``\textit{How many musicians do we have?}'' and the database schema (e.g., table/column names), the ideal Text-to-SQL module can generate SQL statements ``\texttt{SELECT count(*) FROM musician}'', which will then be executed on the SQL database engine to retrieve the correct answer.
+Text-to-SQL facilitates seamless user interaction with databases~\cite{qin2022survey}.
+Previous approaches primarily focus on pattern matching between natural language and SQL statements, utilizing machine learning models to acquire the mapping between the two sequences~\cite{seq2sql, resdsql}.
+However, Large Language Models (LLMs) have brought about a substantial transformation in this field~\cite{c3, din-sql} as powerful tools~\cite{ruan2023tptu, kong2023tptu, sui2023reboost}, showcasing tremendous potential in comprehending complex NL questions and generating accurate SQL statements.
 By combining advanced reasoning techniques and in-context learning capabilities, LLMs have significantly pushed the boundaries of the state-of-the-art in this domain, outperforming traditional methods by a considerable margin.